 Tyson Gay may finally get his medals in London, after years of battling poorly-timed injuries.
 Despite winning the Jesse Owens Award, Gay's health issues allowed Jamaican superstars Usain Bolt and Asafa Powell to run away with 2008's medals and the public's attention.
 Strong races at the 2012 track and field trials have pundits convinced that this could finally be Gay's year.

-Chase Freedom has been around for years, but often gets overshadowed by flashier cash back credit cards.
+Chase Freedom® has been around for years, but often gets overshadowed by flashier cash back credit cards.
 Chase's credit card division retreated from issuing many new accounts for a brief period during the credit crunch as it reeled from government intervention and the emergency acquisition of Washington Mutual.
-Back in shape, Chase has been supporting its Freedom brand with heavy television promotion and some outstanding signup bonuses of $100 bonus cash back after you make $500 in purchases in your first 3 months from account opening.
+Back in shape, Chase has been supporting its Freedom brand with heavy television promotion and some outstanding signup bonuses and no annual fee.